 Each patient responds differently to radiation treatment.
 As part of the planning process for your therapy, your radiation oncologist will explain what you can expect and recommend ways to prevent or alleviate any associated discomfort.
-Your experience will be influenced by a variety of unique factions, such as the location and type of your tumor, your radiation dosage, your general health and any other treatments you may be receiving, such as chemotherapy.
+Your experience will be influenced by a variety of unique factors, such as the location and type of your tumor, your radiation dosage, your general health and any other treatments you may be receiving, such as chemotherapy.

 With that said, some common side effects of radiation therapy for lung cancer include:

 - Radiation pneumonitis (coughing, fever and a sensation of fullness in the chest that can occur several weeks or months after radiation therapy)

 - Radiation fibrosis (lung scarring)

 How long do the side effects of radiation therapy for lung cancer last?